adityakumarsingh05446/Whatsapp-Chat-Analyzer/README.md

 User is requested to export his/her chat "excluding media" into this application.

-Based on some detail statistical analysis this application will provide necessary details of an individual user or group of people texting pattern.
+Based on some detail statistical analysis this application will provide necessary details of an "individual user" or "group of users" texting pattern.